 This section introduces the class \RV and shows its main properties.
-Roughly speaking, it will show that (1) every implementation can be easily transformed into its counterpart in \RV and (2) every implementation in \RV provides an ``sketch'' of the current execution, additionally to the outputs of the object it implements.
-As we will see, the sketches are the key property that makes any of these implementations strongly verifiable.
+Roughly speaking, it will show that (1) every implementation can be easily transformed into its counterpart in \RV and (2) every implementation in \RV provides a ``sketch'' of the current execution, additionally to the outputs of the object it implements.
+As we will see, the sketches are the key property that makes any of these implementations predictively verifiable.
 Furthermore, the same result holds not only for linearizability, but for a class of objects, with its companion correctness condition, that generalize linearizability.
-After defining the generalized class of objects, the section defines the class \RV and shows the main properties of the implementations.
+After defining the generalized class of objects, the section defines the class \RV and shows the main properties of the implementations in the class.